Frequently Asked Questions About NIMH Diversity and Re-entry Supplements

-To be eligible for a diversity or re-entry supplement, a PI must have an active NIMH grant with at least two years remaining at the time of expected award.
-The following NIMH grant types are eligible for diversity or re-entry supplement funds:
+To be eligible for a Diversity or Re-entry Supplement, a Principal Investigator (PI) must have an active NIMH grant, typically with at least two years remaining at the time of expected award.

-- Be an individual from a disadvantaged background, as defined in the program announcement.
+- Be an individual from a disadvantaged background, as defined in the program announcement (PA-15-322 ).

 The re-entry candidate must:

 The institution must provide a signed statement providing clearly presented information on the nature of the candidate’s disability, circumstances, background, or characteristics that confer eligibility under this program.
-In all cases, the candidate must voluntarily self-identify as a member of the eligible group.
 Institutions should adhere to the guidelines below when documenting eligibility for this program.

 Racial and Ethnic Minorities

 The candidate must voluntarily self-identify as a member of a racial or ethnic group underrepresented in health-related sciences.
 Such underrepresented groups include Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, and Native Hawaiians and other Pacific Islanders.
 For more information on racial and ethnic categories and definitions, see NOT-OD-15-089 .

 Individuals with Disabilities

 The candidate must self-identify as an individual with a disability, defined as a person with a physical or mental impairment that substantially limits one or more major life activities, as described in the Americans with Disabilities Act of 1990, as amended .
 According to a survey by the National Science Foundation , among people with a doctorate in the sciences and engineering, individuals with disabilities are underrepresented.